sagarpandey006/javascript-Hitesh/README.md

 # javascript-Hitesh
-A repository that i am using for shrapening my js
+A repository that i am using for shrapening my javascript